Feel Your Best.

 FSH is a hormone made by the pituitary gland, an important gland for growth and development.
 In women, FSH regulates the menstrual cycle.
 It stimulates the growth of eggs in the ovaries and produces oestrogen.
 FSH levels can change in response to conditions which impact fertility.
 In women, such conditions include Primary ovarian insufficiency and Polysistic ovary syndrome.

 Luteinizing Hormone (LH)

 LH is a hormone made by the pituitary gland, an important gland for growth and development.
 In women, LH regulates the menstrual cycle.
 Following the rise in oestrogen by FSH, LH stimulates the ovaries to release the egg.
 LH levels can change in response to conditions which impact fertility.
 Similar to FSH, LH may be elevated due to PCOS or other conditions which impact the ovaries.

-High-Density Lipoprotein (HDL) is known as ‘good’ cholesterol as it removes 'bad' cholesterol from the blood vessels and transports it to the liver.
+HDL is often known as ‘good’ cholesterol as it removes other types of cholesterol from the blood vessels and transports them back to the liver.
 High levels of HDL are associated with a lower risk of developing cardiovascular complications.
-The test determines your HDL levels and the risk of developing cardiovascular diseases.

 Biomarkers Tested: Total cholesterol, high-density lipoprotein (HDL), total cholesterol:HDL ratio, HDL percentage